 The term “defense contractor” describes an immense array of businesses that provide products and services to government agencies that specialize in various “defense” operations.
 These departments of government include various branches of a military, intelligence and reconnaissance agencies, and even police departments.
 Defense contractors either sell products to these agencies, or provide support services that help these agencies carry out their various operations.
 However, defense contractors should not be confused with private military contractor (PMC) or mercenary firms that directly support military operations.
-Defense contractors rarely provide direct support of military operations, and no major defense contractor does so.
+Defense contractors rarely provide the Army with direct support of military operations, and no major defense contractor does so.

 What do Defense contractors provide?